kennyckg/Kenny_Chiang/README.md

 <!-- Add your details -->

 I am __Kenny Chiang__, an aspiring data analyst with 4.5 years of investment experience at J.P.
 Morgan's Private Bank in Singapore.
-Inspired by the , fuelled by the COVID-19 pandemic, I made the decision to focus on my passion in research/analytics
+Inspired by the rising trend of data analytics, I made the decision to switch careers and focus on my passion in research/analytics.
+I am a motivated self-starter, driven by solving complex problems with the willingness and desire to learn.
+I am also a strong communicator with the ability to tailor technical information for different audiences, honed by my prior experience as an investment advisor.

 <!-- Add link to the sections -->
 [Projects](#projects) <br>